DeeDeeExperiment: Building an infrastructure for integrating and managing omics data analysis results in R/Bioconductor: Introduction

 \section{Introduction}

 Over the past decade, omics technologies have advanced the study of human health and diseases, as well as a wide range of model organisms generating data at unprecedented scale \citep{Smirnov2023, Chen2023, VandenBerge2019}.
 As the volume of these data grows, so does the challenge of analyzing and managing the increasingly heterogeneous results they produce.
-In practice, many of these results take the form of tables generated from differential expression analysis (DEA) and functional enrichment analysis (FEA) \citep{Ritchie2015, Love2014, Robinson2009, Chen2013, Yu2012, Alexa2006, Korotkevich2021}.
+In practice, many of these results take the form of tables generated from differential expression analysis (DEA) and functional enrichment analysis (FEA), such as Over-Representation Analysis and Gene Set Enrichment Analysis \citep{Ritchie2015, Love2014, Robinson2009, Chen2013, Yu2012, Alexa2006, Korotkevich2021}.
 These steps are central in most omics workflows, enabling researchers to detect and interpret biological differences between conditions.
 However, as the number of conditions and analysis tools increases, these outputs can quickly accumulate in large numbers, making their management overwhelming even for expert practitioners.
-This challenge is particularly amplified in single-cell RNA-seq, where the pseudobulk analysis yields numerous results tables across multiple conditions and cell types \citep{Crowell2020}, and is equally relevant to bulk RNA-seq and other omics modalities such as proteomics or metabolomics, where complex experimental designs can generate extensive results \citep{Peng2024, Hajjar2023}.
+This challenge is evident in bulk RNA-seq and other omics modalities (e.g., proteomics or metabolomics), where complex experimental designs can generate extensive results \citep{Peng2024, Hajjar2023}.
+It becomes even amplified in single-cell RNA-seq studies, where the pseudobulk analysis (i.e., aggregated at the cluster-sample level) yields numerous results tables across multiple conditions/cell types \citep{Crowell2020}.

-Despite the availability of numerous analysis frameworks, there is currently no standardized S4 data structure for organizing, linking, and contextualizing multiple DEA and FEA results together with their associated metadata.
+Despite the availability of numerous DEA and FEA frameworks implemented within the Bioconductor project, which relies on interoperable S4 classes for omics analyses,there is currently no standardized data structure for organizing, linking, and contextualizing multiple DEA and FEA results together with their associated metadata.
 Without such infrastructure, it becomes difficult to keep track of the analytical context, recall parameters, or share results in a reproducible manner, particularly in collaborative settings.

 Here we describe DeeDeeExperiment, a new S4 class that extends the widely adopted SingleCellExperiment \citep{Amezquita2019} Bioconductor object.
 The class provides a standardized data structure for organizing DEA and FEA results alongside expression data and metadata.
 Our framework enables users to efficiently retrieve and explore outputs across multiple contrasts in a structured and reproducible manner.
 By building it within the Bioconductor ecosystem, DeeDeeExperiment leverages its long-standing principles of interoperability, continuous testing, optimization, and comprehensive documentation \citep{Huber2015}, ensuring compatibility with existing downstream tools and workflows, including those for interpretation and interactive exploration \citep{Marini2021, RueAlbrecht2018, Ludt2022}.